A Unified Framework for Analyzing Meta-algorithms in Online Convex Optimization: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:full-into-to-semi-bandit}}

-\begin{proof} First we note that for any adversary $\op{Adv}$ over $\BF{Q}_\mu$ with deterministic first order feedback, under the algorithms $\C{A}'$, we have $q_t = f_t$.
+\begin{proof} First we note that for any adversary $\op{Adv}$ over $\BF{Q}_\mu$ with deterministic first order feedback, under the algorithms $\C{A}'$, the functions $q_t$ and $f_t$ are equal up to an additive constant.
 Hence $\C{A}'$ and $\C{A}$ return the same sequence of points and we have

 Therefore, using Theorem~\ref{thm:main} and the fact that $\BF{F}_\mu \subseteq \BF{Q}_\mu$, we see that

 and similarly

 As a special case, if $\BF{F}$ is closed under $\mu$-quadratization, then we may use the same argument in the proof of Theorem~\ref{thm:main} to see that